euroscipy/euroscipy_proceedings/papers/andrew_leonard/leonard.rst

 corresponding to the smallest goodness-of-fit value provides an estimate of the actual plasma temperature distribution.

 For this kind of iterative method to find a solution within a feasible amount of time, a general DEM profile must be assumed.
 A Gaussian profile is a good choice for the following reasons:

-- it can be fully described
-  by only three parameters, i.e.: the mean, width and height of the Gaussian, which correspond to the dominant temperature, the degree of multithermality and the EM respectively.
+- it can be fully described by only three parameters, i.e.: the mean, variance and amplitude of the Gaussian (henceforth the mean, width and height of the DEM), which correspond to the dominant temperature, the degree of multithermality and the EM respectively.
 Because of this parameterisation, a Gaussian is well-suited to this type of method and is also a useful way to describe important properties of the plasma even if it does not perfectly represent the actual distribution of temperatures;
 - other authors have typically found multithermal DEMs, but with relatively narrow widths ([Warren2008]_).
 [Aschwanden2011b]_ found that a narrow Gaussian DEM fit the observations with :math:`\chi^{2}\leq 2` for 66% of